aceofspades07/pip-loco/README.md

 Training uses a **three-phase hybrid approach** that coordinates multiple learning objectives without gradient interference:

-1. **Velocity Estimator Update:** A TCN processes the last 50 timesteps of observations to estimate the robot's true body velocity.
+1. **Velocity Estimator Update:** A Temporal Convolutional Network (TCN) processes the last 50 timesteps of observations to estimate the robot's true body velocity.
 This is trained via supervised learning against ground-truth simulator data, giving the actor implicit velocity feedback without direct sensor access.

 2. **Dreamer (World Model) Update:** Four small MLPs learn to predict future states, rewards, and values from the current observation.
 The dreamer "dreams" 5-step future rollouts, allowing the policy to plan ahead and anticipate consequences of actions.
 These 4 MLPs are trained via model-based supervised learning.